MMathisLab/FreelyMovingVR4Mice/_sources/docs/VisualDiscrim.md

 15. rotate_camera: Integer, rotation angle of the camera (default is 90).
 This needs to be adjusted to your rig and then not changed.
 16. Prop_Obj_on_Left: Float, probability of the OOI being on the left side (default is 0.5).
 17. mouse_report_delay: Float, mouse report delay default is 0.
-18. Target selection: int, this parameter selects what object for the OOI (0 = white cube, 1 = black cube, 2 = teardrop, double teardrop)
+18. Target selection: int, this parameter selects what object for the OOI (0. = white cube, 1. = black cube, 2. = teardrop grey, 3. = pacman grey, 4. = teardrop black, 5. = pacman black, 6. = teardrop white, 7. = pacman white)
-19. Distractor selection: int, this parameter selects what object for the distractor (0 = white cube, 1 = black cube, 2 = teardrop, double teardrop)
+19. Distractor selection: int, this parameter selects what object for the distractor (0. = white cube, 1. = black cube, 2. = teardrop grey, 3. = pacman grey, 4. = teardrop black, 5. = pacman black, 6. = teardrop white, 7. = pacman white)
 20. occlusion_type: int, Allows the user to select the type of occlusion that they want to use.
 (0 = no occlusion, 1 = slit occlusion, 2 = central wall), default is no occlusion.
 21. Camera_type: int, Allows the user to select between on (Camera_type = 0) and off axis camera (Camera_type = 1) modes.
 22. target_spread: Float, specifies the distance between the targets.